Frequently Asked Questions

 Deposits are accepted on-line via credit card or by mail via check (payable to UNC).
 Deposits are transferred over from year to year for those students who continue to live in the residence halls.

 No. Housing contracts are for the academic year (both fall and spring semesters).
-Students must remain in the University's housing system from August until May in accordance with the housing contract.
+You must remain in the University's housing system from August through May in accordance with the housing contract.

-University withdrawal must be done when a student needs to drop/withdraw from all courses and leave the university.
+University withdrawal must be done when you need to drop/withdraw from all courses and leave the university.
 Students who are planning to drop all courses and leave the university, for any reason, need to go to the Registrar’s Office located on the third floor in Carter Hall or call 970-351-2231.
 Students are required to complete an exit survey before the withdrawal will be processed.
 Unless this procedure is followed, students will receive failing grades in all courses.

 The Housing and Residential Education and Dining Services Departments will follow the university rate schedule with the first ten days being charged at the daily rate up to the 25% withdrawal charge.